 Freezer Bag Cooking is a great way to reduce your pack weight and helps eliminates the need to wash your cooking pots after a hot meal like breakfast or dinner.
 The principle behind Freezer Bag cooking is simple.
-You prepackage all of your hot meals for a backpacking trip in advance in quarter lb. size ziploc baggies.
-At meal time, you simply boil water, pour it into the ziploc, seal it up, and wait about 10 minutes.
+You prepackage all of your hot meals for a backpacking trip in advance in quarter lb. size Ziploc baggies.
+At mealtime, you simply boil water, pour it into the Ziploc, seal it up, and wait about 10 minutes.
 When your food has finished rehydrating and is “cooked” you open the bag and eat right out of it.
 No dirty dishes.
 And because you’re just boiling water, you can get by with an alcohol stove, saving you some weight.

 I like hot meals at breakfast and dinner regardless of the temperature outside.
-For breakfasts, I usually bag up some sort of instant hot cereal (instant oatmeal, flax, or even instant rice) and throw in a bit of brown sugar, dehydrated strawberries or blueberries, raisins, and a little salt.
+For breakfasts, I usually bag up some sort of instant hot cereal (instant oatmeal, flax, or even instant rice) and throw in a bit of brown sugar, dehydrated strawberries, or blueberries, raisins, and a little salt.
 I normally fill my bag with the equivalent of two servings because I’ll burn it off in an hour or two of backpacking.
 Add coffee and you have a very nice meal.
-For coffee, I use coffee bags, which I drop into the unused boiled water and I drink this while my breakfast is cooking.
+For coffee, I use Starbucks, which I drop into the unused boiled water and drink this while my breakfast is cooking.

-When I am packaging my meals at home, I find it useful to write some notes on the outside of the ziploc using a sharpie pen.
+When I am packaging my meals at home, I find it useful to write some notes on the outside of the Ziploc using a sharpie pen.
 I write the name of the dish, the number of calories it has, how much water it requires to rehydrate, and the number of grams of protein, fat, and fiber in each bag.
 This helps avoid those embarrassing days when you accidentally eat 60 grams of fiber!